 ‘Deadlier than ever’

 Although Deep Blue Sea 2 had fairly tepid reviews, it obviously did well enough for Warner Bros to have greenlit a second sequel.
-It will be released on July 28th 2020 on Digital and August 25th 2020 as a Blu-ray + DVD combo.
+It was released on July 28th 2020 on Digital and August 25th 2020 as a Blu-ray + DVD combo.

 The movie was rated R by the MPAA for “some violence, bloody images, and language.”

 Doctor Emma Collins (Tania Raymonde) and her team are spending their third summer on the sinking island of Little Happy studying the effect of climate change on the great white sharks who come to the nearby nursery every year to give birth.